How much does a chalet or static caravan cost?

 Please ask the park manager for more information.
 Site fees for a caravan holiday home start at around £2,000 (including vat) per annum.

-Can I live in my lodge permanently?
+Can I live in my chalet or static caravan permanently?

-What is included within the purchase price?
+What is included in the purchase price?

-Lodges are fully furnished, carpeted, have a fitted kitchen with appliances, beds, curtains, lighting, etc. The only items you would normally have to purchase yourself are a television, bedding and cutlery, but we can also arrange these if required.
+Our luxury chalets are fully furnished, carpeted, have a fitted kitchen with appliances, beds, curtains, lighting, etc. The only items you would normally have to purchase yourself are a television, bedding and cutlery, but we can also arrange these if required.

-Your lodge can be sold at anytime in the same way that a house is sold.
+Your chalet can be sold at anytime in the same way that a house is sold.
 This is normally through the Largo Leisure Sales Offices on each park, an Estate Agent or via the internet.

-The only difference at Largo Leisure Parks is that we are allowed 48 hours from when an offer is accepted to match that offer, in which case the lodge or holiday home would be sold back to the Park.
+The only difference at Largo Leisure Parks is that we are allowed 48 hours from when an offer is accepted to match that offer, in which case the chalet or holiday home would be sold back to the Park.

 There is a Code of Practice adopted by the British Holiday and Home Parks Association (BH&HPA) of which we are members and therefore we must comply with this regulation.